Agoric/documentation/main/zoe/guide/contracts/oracle.md

 Instead, please read the [Chainlink integration documentation](/chainlink-integration.md)**

-This contract allows other contracts or users to make single queries to a generic oracle.
-The queries can be free, or require a fee.
-This provides a very low-level API to issue single queries that are answered by an individual off-chain oracle node.
+This contract lets other contracts or users make single free or fee-based queries to a generic oracle.
+This provides a very low-level API to issue single queries that an individual off-chain oracle node answers.

 Relying on just a single node can be both expensive and risky.
 Instead, use the higher-level APIs described in the [Chainlink integration